avishaik/port-process-killer/README.md

   portKill(8080);
 ```
-If this did kill the process using the desired port, you can use the `-f` parameter which will use a `wmic delete` command which is stronger than the `taskkill` command
+If the process was not killed after running the command, you can add the `-f` parameter which will use a `wmic delete` command which is stronger than the `taskkill` command.

 ```
   import { portKill } from "port-process-killer";